ocadotechnology/kube-e2etestapp/README.md

 FLASK_PORT | Port on which to run flask app | 8081
 STATSD_PORT | Port on which `statsd` is running | 8125
 LOG_LEVEL | log level for test runner | INFO
+DOCKER_REGISTRY_HOST | Host from which to pull nginx pod for deployment based tests.
+We allow only configuration of the host, not the image because service and get requests expect that we'll be able to get something from an nginx web server. | ``

 ## Metrics and alerts
 All metrics created by this application are prefixed by `e2etest.` and are measured using the Statsd client library.
 For more information on Statsd metric types please see the [statsd project repo](https://github.com/etsy/statsd).